• Oct 06, 2025

 All in all, businesses should conduct proper due diligence for all age groups, even for elderly customers who look the least suspicious.

+Do money mules know what they are doing?
 Types of money mules

-Some money mules know they are supporting criminals while others are unaware.
+Some money mules know they are supporting criminals, while others are unaware.
 According to the FBI, money mules can be divided into three types:

 • Unknowing, or unwitting, individuals.
 These people are unaware they are part of a laundering scheme.
-These could be victims of online romance scams, or fake job offers
+These could be victims of online romance scams or fake job offers.

 • Witting individuals.
 These people willfully ignore red flags or prefer not to notice money laundering activities.
-They usually get paid
+They usually get paid.

 • Complicit individuals.
 These are professional money mules who are trained to subvert financial institutions and law enforcement.